simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 On most screens,
-`/` lets you set or change the [filter query](/hledger.html#queries), which limits the data shown on most screens (in addition to the quick filters described below).
+`/` lets you set or change the [filter query](/hledger.html#queries), which limits the data shown (this filter is in addition to the quick filters described below).
 While editing the query you can use typical command-line edit keys
 ([CTRL-a/e/d/k, cursor keys etc.](http://hackage.haskell.org/package/brick-0.7/docs/Brick-Widgets-Edit.html#t:Editor)),